No. 610 Squadron RAuxAF

 No. 610 (County of Chester) Squadron of the Royal Air Force was a Squadron of the Auxiliary Air Force.
 Comprising very high quality pilots, often ex-RAF officers and occasionally locally based company Test pilots from companies such as de Havilland and Airwork, its pilots were initially part timers who would spend their weekends and spare time flying and practising combat manoeuvres.
 The squadron was named the "County of Chester" and adopted the motto "Alifero tollitur axe ceres"; which translates as "Ceres rising in a winged chariot", Ceres being the Roman Goddess of Wheat, a reference to Chester's Agricultural sector.
 Its badge contained the image of a garb (sheaf of wheat).

 610 Squadron Association, with headquarters at Hooton Park, has a substantial number of ex-members of the Squadron on its list of members.

 History

 Formation and early years

 The squadron was formed on 10 February 1936 at Hooton Park, Wirral, Cheshire as one of the Auxiliary Air Force Squadrons.
 It was equipped with Hawker Hart light bombers.
 As war approached, these were replaced by Hawker Hinds in May 1938.
 On 1 January 1939 the squadron role was changed to that of a fighter squadron, and on the outbreak of war in September 1939 it received its first Hawker Hurricane fighters.
 By the end of that same month it was flying the more advanced Supermarine Spitfire fighter.

 Second World War

-610 Squadron was attached to No. 13 Group RAF during the Battle of Britain.
-It had initially been based at RAF Gravesend, but moved to RAF Biggin Hill before the German offensive began and was one of the units bearing the brunt of German attacks.
-It moved to RAF Acklington for rest and recuperation at the end of August, having sustained severe casualties.
-During the Battle of Britain the squadron included Pilot Officer, later Squadron Leader, Constantine Pegge.
+610 Squadron gained its first experience of aerial combat against the Luftwaffe whilst desperately attempting to protect the Army and Navy during the Dunkirk evacuation.